Souvik-Mandal-Harvard/ES_GPU/README.md

 # Overview
 **Ethoscope is a "free for academic use" software which extracts behaviors from positional bodypoints, extracted from pose estimators like DeepLabCut, DeepPoseKit, and SLEAP, that uses unsupervised models.**

-Ethoscope can be largely divided into 5 different steps:
+The workflow in Ethoscope is largely divided into 5 consecutive steps:

 ### STEP 1: config.yaml
 This file contains the parameters necessary to set-up the pipeline - users can change the parameters according to the need.
 For details of the parameters, please read this and/or open the config file and follow the instructions.